kalmhq/kalm/doc/kapp-operator.md

 - Istio deployments and services in istio-system namespace
 - Istio RBAC rules, roles and bindings

-#### How is this `kapp-install` file generated?
+#### How is this `kalm-install` file generated?

-You can view the operator project under root kapp dir.
+You can view the operator project under root kalm dir.
 It is based on the kubebuilder framework. `Kustomize build config / default` in the root directory of the project can almost do the job.
-The only remaining problem is that you have to ensure that the images(kapp controller and kapp operator) in yaml have been uploaded to docker hub correctly.
+The only remaining problem is that you have to ensure that the images(kalm controller and kalm operator) in yaml have been uploaded to docker hub correctly.

-# Using Kapp operator in development env
+# Using Kalm operator in development env

 This part is useful for developers who won't make change for controller and operator, and only need them are running.
 Otherwize, you'd better launch each component manuanlly as usual.